fatma123555/pokemon-etl/README.md

 Amendments to make before running:

-- Add GCP credentials JSON in the config folder
+- Add GCP credentials JSON in the config folder as credential.json
 - Required details filled in the config_file.json in config folder

 ### Executing program